Garage Overflow Storage

 Concrete container records make garage overflow easier to search later:

-• Tote 1: guest sheets, spare towels, air mattress pump
+- Tote 1: guest sheets, spare towels, air mattress pump

-• Tote 3: camping stove, lantern, tent stakes
+- Tote 3: camping stove, lantern, tent stakes

-How Totely helps with garage overflow storage
+How Totely makes garage overflow storage searchable

-• When in doubt, photograph what is inside, note the container number, and choose a safer shelf or indoor zone.
+- When in doubt, photograph what is inside, note the container number, and choose a safer shelf or indoor zone.

 Related reading

 Garage overflow storage works best when it connects to the rest of your household system.
 Explore garage organization ideas, garage storage ideas for totes and bins, a searchable home inventory app, and glossary terms for garage inventory and garage storage zone.
+For a hands-on start, start with one tote or learn how to make storage searchable across the whole house.

 FAQs